Technical lettering: Freehand lettering

 The letters to be drawn, though freehanded, should be stable and graceful.
 In some cases stability is impossible; for example, P and F are unavoidably top-heavy.
 In other cases the stability and grace of the letters may be maintained either by drawing the lower parts of the letters like B,E etc. wider than the upper parts, or by drawing the horizontal line at the center of these letters just above their geometric axis.
 (Exception: In case of the letter A, the horizontal member is drawn below the geometric center, to maintain equality of areas below and above the center line.
 If a horizontal line is drawn exactly at the center, then the difference in the areas of the triangle above the line and the trapezium below the line is much larger.
 This creates an unusual effect to our eyes.)

 Emphasis should be on the overall beauty of a word, rather than individual letters.

 Most freehand lettering is done in a "gothic" style, i.e., with a constant line thickness; either "straight gothic", with vertical strokes perpendicular to the baseline, or "inclined gothic", with vertical strokes at about 75°.

 Mechanical lettering

 Mechanical lettering is sometimes done using a pantograph, a device consisting of four bars ("links") which are pinned to each other to form a parallelogram.
 The links can pivot about these pins.
 The lowermost link of the parallelogram is fixed to two rigid supports.
 One vertical link at one end is connected to a profile tracer, which traces the profile of the letter to be drawn, and the second vertical link and the other horizontal link are jointly connected to a pencil that draws the exact shape of the profile traced.

+A drafting instrument that was used from the 1940s to the 1970s was a lettering guide.
+It was invented by the Keuffel and Esser company.
+This utilized a laminated piece of plastic with the letters engraved as grooves.
+This was called a mechanical lettering template.
+A scriber with an ink pen was placed on the template to trace these letters.
+It produced standard uniform characters on the paper.

+The ISO 3098 standard defines lettering for technical product documentation.
+The original version of the standard was published in 1997; the updated version was published in 2015.
+The general requirements describe lettering for technical documentation using the following techniques: free-hand, templates and lettering instruments, dry transfer, and numerically controlled.
+The standard consists of the following parts: